-The object of the Judicial Commission’s complaint function is to ensure that complaints about the ability and behaviour of judicial officers are investigated in a timely and effective manner in order to:
+The objective of the Commission’s complaint function, as set out under Part 6 of the Act, is to ensure that complaints about the ability and behaviour of judicial officers are investigated in a timely and effective manner in order to:

-- enhance public confidence in the judiciary of NSW and
+(a) enhance public confidence in the judiciary of New South Wales; and,

-A “judicial officer” under the Judicial Officers Act 1986 means:
+2.1 A “judicial officer” under the Act means a–

-- a judge or associate judge of the Supreme Court of NSW
+- judge or associate judge of the Supreme Court;

-- a judge of the Land and Environment Court of NSW
+- judge of the Land and Environment Court;

-The definition of “judicial officer” includes acting appointments to a judicial office but does not include arbitrators, registrars, assessors, members of tribunals or legal practitioners.
+2.2 The definition of “judicial officer” includes acting appointments to a judicial office but does not include arbitrators, registrars, chamber registrars, assessors, members of tribunals or legal representatives.

 A complaint may be made to the Commission by any person or may be referred to the Commission by the Attorney General.